- Candid Collab

 Interests and hobbies

-Example: If your audience consists of young professionals interested in personal finance, your content might include blog posts about budgeting tips and TikToks/YouTube Shorts about budgeting strategies.
+Application Example: If your audience comprises young professionals interested in personal finance, your content might include blog posts about budgeting tips and TikToks/YouTube Shorts about budgeting strategies.

-What are your audience’s pain points or challenges?
+Do your homework: What are your audience’s pain points or challenges?
 What do they like to talk about?
-(You can discover this on social media, forums, via user research or platforms like Answerthepublic, Semrush, etc.).
+You can discover this information via social media, online forums, user research, or platforms like Answerthepublic or Semrush.
 Here are some key content types to consider:

 Blog posts